Japan/Germany 2016, 43 min., in Japanese with English subtitles

 of 20th century Japanese thinkers representing an encounter between Zen Buddhism and Western philosophy,

-with some of them having studied in Germany with Martin Heidegger.
-The film features in great part 90-year-old Shizuteru Ueda, the last living representative of the original Kyoto School movement.
+with some of them having studied in Germany with Martin Heidegger, whose son speaks in the film.
+The main protagonist is 90-year-old Shizuteru Ueda, the last living representative of the original Kyoto School movement.

 “Beautifully done documentary film… Good discussions of its basic concepts concerning nothingness, language, experience, place, subject-predicate, relationship with Heidegger, Zen."

 John W.M.
-Krummel, Associate Professor of Religious Studies at Hobart and William Smith Colleges, NY, USA,
+Krummel, Associate Professor of Religious Studies at Hobart and William Smith Colleges, New York, USA,

 member of the Board of Directors at Journal of Japanese Philosophy